Sussita (car): History

 The origins of the Sussita trace back to 1952, when Slovak-born Israeli Ladislav (Ladislao) Schneller approached the British automaker Reliant.
 At the time, Reliant was producing inexpensive three-wheeled utility vehicles for urban transport.
 Schneller obtained a license to assemble these vehicles in Haifa under the company Garages and Cars Ltd. The workshop was modest, producing only a few dozen units by 1955.

 The turning point came when Reliant and its Israeli partner began using fiberglass for the vehicle bodies.
 This innovation caught the attention of Haifa businessman Yitzhak Shubinsky, who partnered with Schneller, rebranded the company as Autocars, and brought in the Anglo-Israel Automobile Company (the Ford importer) as an additional partner.
 Shubinsky requested that Reliant develop a four-wheeled light commercial vehicle with a locally made fiberglass body and mechanical components (mostly) from Ford of England.

 The first car was produced in September 1958 under the name "Regent IV" for the local market and "Sabra" for export.
 A station wagon variant released in 1960 was sold in Israel as the "Tzabra."
 At the end of 1959, Autocars launched a national contest to name the new Israeli car, resulting in 2,355 submissions.
 The winning name, Sussita, was independently submitted by seven participants.
 The prize of 500 Israeli lira was awarded to Yosef Shuv, a young agronomy student at the time.

 Early Production and Development

 The early Sussita models—commercial van and station wagon—were rudimentary, consisting of fiberglass panels joined with wooden strips and a plywood floor.
 Only 300 units of the 1960 model year were produced, and a government vehicle committee required that one-third be exported.

-In the summer of 1961, a redesigned Sussita pickup (already in production for a year) was developed by Reliant under the FW2 project, with some support from Autocars engineers.
-It featured a unified fiberglass body, significantly improving quality.
-Within six months, the vehicle also received a fiberglass floor and new rear doors.
-As import restrictions eased, local vehicle production increased significantly.
-The 1962 model year saw 1,216 units produced.

 Later in 1961, three young Israeli journalists took the Sussita on an ambitious African expedition.
 The journey lasted five months and covered 30,000 kilometers from Israel to Cape Town and back.
 The Sussita successfully climbed Mount Kilimanjaro up to 3,000 meters—reportedly the highest point accessible by car at the time—and completed the journey with minimal damage, showcasing its durability.